What is Gen Con?

 I called the Hotel of my choice and they have rooms available, but at a much higher rate.
 Why?

-Most hotels will not allow Gen Con to reserve their entire inventory of rooms.
+Most hotels will not allow Gen Con attendees to book their entire inventory of rooms.
 They retain a portion for transient business and charge variable rates based on demand.
 If they make any of these rooms available to the public over our show dates, they may raise the prices on those rooms due to limited inventory and increased demand.
 Gen Con has no control over hotel room pricing outside of the reserved housing block; however, we partnered with the Expedia Affiliate Network to expand hotel selection in suburban areas with more economical pricing.
 Please check Expedia's inventory by visiting the Gen Con Travel Support center.

 I'm a member of a hotel preferred member rewards program.
 Can I obtain rewards points when I book a room inside the Gen Con housing block, and/or can I apply existing rewards points toward my room charges?